-When others look up to you, it’s easy to think that you have to look tough and smart to maintain respect.
-However, people who are open to admit their own mistakes may gain more respect and empathy from others.
-If you’ve changed your mind then just admit it that you’ve changed your mind.
+When others look up to you, it’s easy to think that you have to look tough and knowledgeable to maintain respect.
+However, people who are open to admitting their own mistakes may gain more respect and empathy from others.
+If you’ve changed your mind and suddenly agree with your team’s idea, then confess so.
 Why?
 Because it shows that you’re human, too.
-You learn everyday.
+You learn every day.
 And you’re willing to work together and improve to make things better.

 Communicate with Honesty and Clarity

 If you can’t answer something or have no idea how to solve a problem, don’t pretend like you have all the solutions.
-You can learn to say, “I’m not sure if I know the answer to your problem, but I listen to you and will find a way to solve this”.
+You can learn to say, “I’m not sure if I know the answer to these issues/problem, but I listen to you and let’s find a way to solve this”.
 Keep your word.
-Also, inform the person ahead of time if you still haven’t find the possible solutions yet.

-Try your best to be honest and authentic in this vulnerable world will eventually breeds a healthy work environment.
+Try your best to be honest and authentic in this vulnerable world will eventually breed a healthy work environment.
 A kind of environment we all want to live in, don’t you agree?